Alan Menken: 2008–2016: Return to Broadway

+2017–present: Live-action Disney films

-In March 2017, Disney released a live-action adaptation of Beauty and the Beast, directed by Bill Condon, with the songs from the 1991 film and new material by Menken and Rice.
+Menken wrote songs for a prospective prequel/spin-off series to 2017's Beauty and the Beast titled Little Town, which would be centered on Gaston and LeFou.
+The series would be released on Disney's streaming service, Disney+, and Menken would also be an executive-producer on the series.
+In February 2022, it was reported that the series would not go forward for now.
+In March 2017, Disney released a live-action adaptation of Beauty and the Beast, directed by Bill Condon and starring Emma Watson and Dan Stevens, with the songs from the 1991 film and new material by Menken and Rice.
 Menken collaborated with Benj Pasek and Justin Paul on writing new songs for the 2019 live-action version of Aladdin, directed by Guy Ritchie.

+As of 2019, Menken reunites with his Newsies creators Jack Feldman and Harvey Fierstein to develop a new musical called Greetings from Niagara Falls.
+A reading was held in January 2019; however, there is no word on future plans for the project at this time.
+In 2017, Menken and Slater returned to write songs for the animated series Rapunzel's Tangled Adventure, which is set after the events of Tangled.
+The series ended in 2020, after three seasons.
+On July 26, 2020, Menken and Slater won the Daytime Emmy Award for Original Song in a Children's, Young Adult or Animated Program for the song titled "Waiting in the Wings".

-Menken is also working on new music for a live-action film adaptation of The Little Mermaid, directed by Rob Marshall, with longtime The Little Mermaid fan Lin-Manuel Miranda, whom Menken knew since the former's childhood, as Miranda went to the same school as Menken's niece.
-Menken will also once again be working with Stephen Schwartz to write new songs for Disenchanted, the sequel to Enchanted, and for a remake of The Hunchback of Notre Dame, which Menken will score.
+Menken again worked with Stephen Schwartz to write new songs for Disenchanted, the sequel to Enchanted.
+Menken also worked on new music for a live-action film adaptation of The Little Mermaid, directed by Rob Marshall, with longtime The Little Mermaid fan Lin-Manuel Miranda, whom Menken knew since the former's childhood, as Miranda went to the same school as Menken's niece.
 Menken is also working alongside former Disney chief creative officer John Lasseter on a project at Skydance Animation.
 On May 20, 2020, the project was revealed to be Vicky Jenson's Spellbound.
-Menken will co-write songs for Spellbound alongside collaborated with lyricists David Zippel and Glenn Slater, with whom he worked on Home on the Range and Tangled.
+Menken will co-write songs for Spellbound alongside collaborated with lyricist Glenn Slater, with whom he worked on Home on the Range and Tangled.
 Menken is also reportedly attached to a sequel to Aladdin.
+Menken was set to work with Schwartz to write new songs for a remake of The Hunchback of Notre Dame, which Menken would score.
+However, in May 2023, Menken suggested that the development had been stalled due to the original movie's content and themes.

-With eight Academy Awards, only composer Alfred Newman (nine wins), art director Cedric Gibbons (11 wins) and Walt Disney (22 wins) have received more Oscars than Menken.
+With eight Academy Awards, only composer Alfred Newman (nine wins), art director Cedric Gibbons (11 wins) and Walt Disney (22 wins) have received more Academy Awards than Menken.
 He is tied for fourth place with late costume designer Edith Head, and currently holds the record for the most wins for a living person.